cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 Passed tests have successfully completed all their commands without failing any assertions.
 The test screenshot below shows a passed test:

-<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-passing-test.png" alt="Cypress App with a single passed test"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-passing-test.png" alt="Cypress with a single passed test"></DocsImage>

 Note that a test can pass after several
 [test retries](/guides/guides/test-retries).
 In that case the Command Log shows